What is Alchemy?

 Around this time last year, we hosted a conference call to talk about one of our courses, Alchemy.
 The call brought together Alchemy graduates with other professionals interested in the benefits of training.
 It was co-facilitated by Lori Shook (co-author of the Alchemy programme) and Ozlem Berber.
 Everyone generously shared their experiences of applying Alchemy in their work.
 We also got some great questions – some of which you may have found yourself wondering!

-With another opportunity to undertake Alchemy training coming up in March, I thought this might be a good time to revisit that call.
+With another opportunity to undertake Alchemy training coming up, I thought this might be a good time to revisit that call.
 I’ll also share a link to the original recording, at the end of this post.

 Frequently asked questions